 A Group is a set of people who share a common attribute or interest.
 (See below for different examples of groups).

-Intrinsically a group has two sections: on the one hand the “Work in progress”section which is compulsory and by default private.
-On the other hand, the “pgPublic Gallery” section which is optional and as ’its name indicate with a public visibilityis.
+Intrinsically a group has two sections: on the one hand the “Works In Progress” (Private Gallery) section which is compulsory and by default private.
+On the other hand, the “Public Gallery” section is optional and as its name indicates is publically visible.

-Work in progress section:
+Works in Progress

-This section is a dedicated space for members who want to dsreceive feedback on their projects.

-It’s a private section where only the group’s members can interactthem.
+This section is a dedicated space for members who want to receive feedback on their projects.
+Works in progress are shared within a private gallery, where only the group’s members can view and interact with them.

-Public gallery:
+Public Gallery

 This gallery is designed to show some finished works.
 It’s public and accessible by anybody.

 Synthesis diagram:

 Concrete example of group:

 In the New media group we have a dedicated section for the work in progress.
-Only members of the New media group can access this section anonymous users can only see the public gallery with fully functional works.
+Only members of the New media group can access this section.
+Anonymous users can only see the public gallery with fully functional works.

 External functioning of a group:

 you can create a group (you will become the admin)

 you can follow a group (ie you will received notification as soon as a public work is published)

 you can invite a member

 you can delete a group (as the admin)

 you can edit the settings of the group

 Internal functioning of a group

 you can take part in a group

-kick a member
+kick a member out

 publish work in the WIP section

-add multiple revisions of you works in the WIP section
+add multiple revisions of your works in the WIP section

 publish work in the public gallery (the last revision is the last accessible)

 editing your work

 push some work from the WIP section to the public gallery

-ask for feedbacks
+ask for feedback

-give feedbacks
+give feedback

-By default each department have their group?
+By default does each department have their own group?

-The notion of open group if accept some new admission or close group (as for example a class group)
+And furthermore, do other associative groups auto-create groups? (i.e., a student is auto-added to groups for their department, college, work-study jobs, etc.)The notion of open group if accept some new admission or close group (as for example a class group)

 Collaborative-work groups (work done with other students, such as research work) is now an attribute.